-A McKinsey survey showed that 76 percent of executives believe corporate social responsibility is critical to long-term share price and 55 percent report that it can boost a firm’s reputation.
+A McKinsey survey showed that 76 per cent of executives believe corporate social responsibility (CSR) is critical to long-term share price and 55 per cent report that it can boost a firm’s reputation.
 CSR also allows firms to differentiate themselves against competitors, which is an important competitive factor for brand firms.
 This means that CSR is good for business, right?

 Not necessarily.
-Carlos Torelli (University of Minnesota), Alokparna Basu Mona (University of South Carolina) and Andrew Kaikati (University of Georgia) asked whether CSR adds more value to some brands than others.
+Carlos Torelli (University of Minnesota), Alokparna Basu Mona (formerly of the University of South Carolina) and Andrew Kaikati (formerly at the University of Georgia) asked whether CSR adds more value to some brands than others.

 Different brands have different meanings.
 These meanings allow consumers to identify with them.
 Luxury brands such as Rolex or Lexus are associated with the pursuit of “perfection.”
 Other brands such as iTunes are associated with openness.
-Similarly, consumers link brands like Aunt Jemima to tradition or conservation.
+Similarly, consumers link brands like Aunt Jemima to tradition.

-Torelli and his colleagues thought the meanings associated with some brands may conflict with the meanings associated with CSR – reducing the worth consumers attribute to products.
+Torelli and his colleagues thought the meanings associated with some brands might conflict with the meanings associated with CSR, reducing the value consumers attributed to products.
 The pursuit of “perfection” that consumers associate with luxury brands might clash with the socially and environmentally conscious images associated with CSR.
 The researchers investigated this through four different studies using consumer panels and undergraduate students as participants.

 When determining and communicating CSR policies, CSR managers and brand managers of luxury firms need to carefully consider the messages associated with their brands.
 Not all luxury goods are associated with the pursuit of “perfection”— but those that are should rethink their CSR strategies.